-- 1 Start Fiery Health Monitor by one of these methods. - In the upper-right corner of Job Center under the Partner logo, click the Fiery Health Monitor link. - Select Server > Fiery Health Monitor. - Right-click the Fiery server name and select Health Monitor. - 2 Click one of the tools. - Fiery Updates (if supported by your Fiery server) installs updates and patches for Fiery system software and Fiery API: Update Fiery server system software through Command WorkStation on page 160 - Disk Space accesses the Clear Server feature, allowing you to clear jobs, logs, and VDP resources: Clear Server on page 76 - Restart Fiery prompts the Administrator to restart the Fiery server periodically to optimize performance. - Archive Manager archives jobs outside of the Fiery server: Archive jobs on page 72.
+- 1 Start Fiery Health Monitor by one of these methods. - In the upper-right corner of Job Center under the Partner logo, click the Fiery Health Monitor link. - Select Server > Fiery Health Monitor. - Right-click the Fiery server name and select Health Monitor. - 2 Click one of the tools. - Fiery Updates (if supported by your Fiery server) installs updates and patches for Fiery system software and Fiery API: Update Fiery server system software through Command WorkStation on page 177 - Check C: disk space monitors the C: drive for disk usage and prompts the administrator to start Windows Disk Cleanup. - Check E: or J: disk space monitors the job storage drive (J: for FS400 or later and E: drive for earlier than FS400 products) and accesses the Clear Server feature, allowing you to clear jobs, logs, and VDP resources: Clear Server on page 90 - Restart Fiery prompts the Administrator to restart the Fiery server periodically to optimize performance. - Archive Manager archives jobs outside of the Fiery server: Archive jobs on page 85.